How to enable Remote access to your MariaDB/MySQL database on Ubuntu Bionic or MariaDB < v10.6

 tcp 0 0 127.0.0.1:3306 0.0.0.0:* LISTEN

 By default, MariaDB allows connection only from localhost, all connections from a remote server are denied by default.

 The first thing you need to do is to configure the MariaDB server to listen to all IP addresses on the system.

-You can do it by editing the MariaDB default configuration file /etc/mysql/my.cnf.
-You can open this file using your favorite text editor:
+You can do it by editing the MariaDB default configuration file.
+Look for "bind-address" directive in these two locations (make the change in whichever file you find that directive).
+You can open the file using your favorite text editor:

 Change the value of the bind-address from 127.0.0.1 to 0.0.0.0 so that MariaDB server accepts connections on all host IPv4 interfaces.